influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 Calculate the time-weighted average by using the linearly interpolated integral of values in a table to calculate the average over time.

-#### Example: Calculate air temperature
+#### Example: Calculate oil temperature

-For example, you want to calculate temperature over a given interval.
+For example, you want to calculate oil temperature over a given interval.

 The total exposure considers both the total hours in the day and temperature for specified periods throughout the day.
 A time-weighted average is equal to the sum of units of exposure (in the `_value` column) multiplied by the time period (as a decimal), divided by the total time.
+In this example, the average oil temperature for the time range is calculated across three different stations in a production line.

 ##### Flux query to calculate time-weighted average